-- (j) The FoHFs should comply with the following: - (i) a FoHFs must invest in at least five underlying funds, and not more than 30% of its total net asset value may be invested in any one underlying fund; and - (ii) a FoHFs may not invest in another FoHFs.
+- (j) The FoHFs must comply with the following: - (i) a FoHFs must invest in at least five underlying funds, and not more than 30% of its total net asset value may be invested in any one underlying fund; and

 Note: One of the underlying assumptions of a FoHFs is that it can achieve diversification through investing in a range of funds that employ different investment strategies and/or utilise the skills of different fund managers.

-Any scheme applying for authorization as a FoHFs should clearly explain its diversification strategy in the offering document.
+Any scheme applying for authorisation as a FoHFs should clearly explain its diversification strategy in the offering document.